-ARCL has put in place a process to monitor all activities including settlement of transactions on a daily basis.
-ARCL also monitors any adverse development relating to its clearing members / participants to manage risk related to members/participants.
+All processes including settlement and related transactions are monitored on a regular basis.
+In respect of risk from members/participants, ARCL monitors any adverse development relating to its clearing members / participants.

-As ARCL has outsourced its operations to NSE Clearing Limited (NCL), NCL has put in place adequate back up measures to guard against any disruption in its services.
+Through NSE Clearing Limited (NCL), ARCL has adequate back up measures put in place to guard against any disruption in its services.